- Home

 - External beam radiation therapy

-Before the treatment starts, you will have a planning session.
-The radiation therapist will take CT scans to work out the exact area to be treated, and may make small marks or tattoos on your skin.
+Before treatment, the radiation therapist takes CT scans to work out the exact area to be treated and may make small marks on your skin.
 This ensures the same part of your body is targeted during each treatment session.

-You may also be fitted for a plastic mask to wear during treatment.
-This will help you stay still so that the radiation is targeted at the same area of your neck during each session.
-You can see and breathe through the mask, but it may feel strange and uncomfortable at first.
-The radiation therapy team can help you manage this.
+You may be fitted for a plastic mesh treatment mask, to keep you in position so radiation is given to the same area each session.
+You can see and breathe through the mask, but it may feel uncomfortable, so talk to the radiation therapy team if you feel anxious.

 Video: What is radiation therapy?